 First outdoor funeral held in Federation Square

-A Melbourne grandmother has donated her funeral to the public, holding an open-casket service in Federation Square.
-Law reforms in recent years opened the way for more death-related events in public spaces, and this is believed to be the first open air funeral in the city centre.
-The State Government-owned trust that operates Federation Square said the event was a huge success, drawing thousands of visitors and boosting local business.
+A Melbourne grandmother has donated her funeral to the public with an open-casket service in Federation Square.
+Recent law reforms opened the way for death-related events in public spaces, and this is believed to be the city centre's first open air funeral.
+The State Government-owned trust that operates Federation Square said the event was a huge success that drew thousands of visitors and boosted local business.

 'Ministry of Death': unique cabinet position a sign of the times